-CHR 300 Special Topics in Biblical/Theological Studies
+CHR 300 Special Topics in Biblical/Theological Studies This course is an in-depth study of special topics in the dis

 This course is an in-depth study of special topics in the disciplines of biblical or theological studies.
 Examples include one particular biblical book, a theological theme or sub-discipline, or a specific theological movement in church history.